Rights of Older People

 Responding to Elder Abuse

-The Tasmanian Elder Abuse Helpline is a statewide service funded by the Department of Communities Tasmania and operated by Advocacy Tasmania Inc. It’s the first point of call for anyone seeking confidential, free advice and referral for a situation or suspected situation of elder abuse.
+The Tasmanian Elder Abuse Helpline is a statewide service funded by the Department of Premier and Cabinet and operated by Advocacy Tasmania.
+It’s the first point of call for anyone seeking confidential, free advice and referral for a situation or suspected situation of elder abuse.

-Information can be provided to callers on action that older people can take to help prevent the occurrence of elder abuse.
+Information can be provided on actions that older people can take to help prevent the occurrence of elder abuse.

 The Helpline engages with a range of service providers working with older people to ensure an integrated delivery of services.

-Advocacy Tasmania Inc can provide additional information and education to workplaces and groups as required.
+Advocacy Tasmania can provide additional information and education to workplaces and groups as required.

 Assessment Guidelines and Principles of Intervention